arielsalminen/responsive-nav.js/README.md

 TinyNav2 is a tiny JavaScript plugin (weighs under 1kb) which helps you to create toggled navigation for smaller screens.
 It uses touchstart and CSS transitions for best possible performance.
 It also uses a "clever" workaround which makes it possible to transition from `height: 0` to `height: auto` which isn't normally possible with CSS transitions.

-Please note that this is still a work-in-progress, so there are some bugs in certain browsers like Opera Mobile.
+Please note that this is still a work-in-progress, so there are some bugs in certain browsers like <del>Opera Mobile</del>.
 Anyway, I will deal with them soon, so don't worry.
 Usage instructions and better demos are also coming.

 Check out also the previous version: [TinyNav 1](http://tinynav.viljamis.com)